So you want to be a runner? Whether it is for fitness, fun, or because you want to become competitive everybody has to start somewhere.

 If there is anything else you would like in this guide or would like to make a correction please pm me.

 A good way to keep motivation up is to put your runs/workouts in a log.
 You can either do a written log or an online log.
-I use the online log at www.runningahead.com but if you want a more social aspect there is www.dailymile.com
+I use the online log at (you need an account to see links) but if you want a more social aspect there is (you need an account to see links)

-This is posted at **, HB, and Here.
+This is posted at DZ, HB, and Here.
 This is my guide and have given credit where credit is due.